 Tasting room open daily, 10 to 5 pm

 Phone: (707) 433.8429 e-mail: firstname.lastname@example.org, White Oak Vineyards

 Soda Rock Winery

 For many years we drove past this old and abandon winery on the Alexander Valley Highway.
-Ken and Diane Wilson who own several wineries in the Healdsburg area purchased the property and did a bang up job getting this winery back up and running.
-It is delightful tasting room with a load of space to wonder and view some interesting artwork.
+Ken and Diane Wilson who own several wineries in the Healdsburg area purchased the property and did a bang-up job getting this winery back up and running.
+It is a delightful tasting room with a load of space to wonder and view some interesting artwork.
 Outside is a decent picnic area.
 All in all, a fun place to visit and taste wine.
 By the way, Soda Rock has a lodging room if you are interested.

 Tasting room open daily 11 to 5 pm.

 Phone: (707) 433-3303, Soda Rock

 Alexander Valley Vineyards